Step 1: Choose an office

 Depending on the office you want to run for, you may represent a ward, school district or a whole city.
 Each have geographic boundaries, and there are limits on which offices you can run for depending on where you live.

 If you live in a particular ward and would like to serve on the city council, you should first find out which ward you live in.
-If you plan to run to be a school board member, pay special attention to the boundaries of those districts because they are different from city, ward and legislative districts.
+If you plan to run to be a school board member, pay special attention to the boundaries of the districts because they are different from city, ward and legislative districts.

 Step 3: Request a candidate toolkit